 Resumes can often be an uncomfortable or self-conscious topic for military spouses.
 Years of PCSing, deployments, and solo-parenting take their toll.
 When many spouses are ready to return to the workforce, they find that their resumes, well, aren’t.

 Being able to work strategically with your resume is a start if you’re feeling less-than-enthusiastic about it.
-Remember, a resume is a representation of your skills, knowledge, and experience.
-Unless you’re otherwise directed for applying for a certain job, you can format the resume to play to your strengths.
-Here are a few tips on how to do that:
+Remember, a resume represents your skills, knowledge, and experience.
+Unless you’re otherwise directed to apply for a specific job, you can format the resume to play to your strengths.
+Here are a few tips on how to do that.

 Talk Numbers and Benchmarks